live bait fishing Siesta Key

 Snook school up in both Big Sarasota Pass and New Pass and this is a great time for less experienced anglers to catch them.
 Chumming with white bait will produce a lot of fish.
 A free lined large live shrimp is also a very effective bait for snook.
 Docks, bridges, rocky structure, and even sand beaches in and near the passes will hold snook.
 Afternoon outgoing tides can be a great time to fish.
 Snapper, grouper, flounder, and other species will be landed as well.

-My spring Siesta Key fishing report includes that redfish were landed in Robert’s Bay and in creeks and canals throughout the area.
+Spring Siesta Key fishing reports includes that redfish were landed in Robert’s Bay and in creeks and canals throughout the area.
 A live hand-picked shrimp is tough to beat.
 Snapper, snook, drum, sheepshead, flounder, and more will take a shrimp as well.
 As we get into summer the reds shouls school up on the flats, especially up in norh Sarasota Bay.

 Live bait produces on family fishing charters

 It is mid-June here in Florida and most of my Siesta Key fishing charters involve families and children.
 The kids are out of school for the summer and many families choose to visit Sarasota and Siesta Key and Lido Key and Siesta Key summer fishing is in full swing.
 Fishing has been steady, although the water is quite warm, in the upper 80’s.
 This warmer water temperature resulted in the fish being less aggressive and so a change in tactics was required.
 Jigging became less effective, so it was to get out the cast net.

 I switched over to catching live bait fish this week.
 This is a very effective technique when Siesta Key summer fishing.
 Schools of pilchards and sardines showed up in decent size and numbers, so each morning I netted up a bunch and used them as chum and bait.
 Getting out there early, at first light, was very important as it gets very warm by late morning.
 The early bite was also the best action.